What Is "Biohacking": Defining an Ill-Defined Movement

 While this may open up a new field of possibilities, conducting experiments in your garage or a community biohacking lab may be hard to regulate, hence the safety, ethical, and legal concerns.
 Ellen Jorgensen, who's the co-founder of Genspace (a biohacker space), says those dabbling in DIY biology "need to follow safety guidelines."

 Another thing to note is that these biohackers aren't necessarily amateurs.
-For instance, a scientist who's also a self-professed biohacker may share their knowledge with those keen on learning more in biohacking conferences, contests, and community labs.
+For instance, a scientist who's also a self-professed biohacker may share their knowledge with those keen on learning more in biohacking conferences, contests, and community labs.3.
+Grinder

-Grinders are considered the most extreme type of biohackers.
-They generally conduct self-experimentations by injecting their own bodies with drugs, implants, and gadgets to modify their own biology.
+"Grinders" are considered the most extreme type of biohackers.
+They generally conduct self-experiments by injecting drugs, implanting gadgets, and getting stem-cell therapy routinely.
 It's also why grinders often identify with transhumanism (i.e. using science and technology to transform the human body beyond its current limits) and body modifications (altering the human body for physical enhancement and/or aesthetic purposes).

 A newer trend in biohacking, DIY gene therapy involves altering your own genetic material using a technique called CRISPR (clustered regularly interspaced short palindromic repeats).
-Originally, researchers use CRISPR to replace defective genes to treat and prevent health problems like sickle cell anemia.
+Originally, researchers used CRISPR to replace defective genes and treat/prevent health problems like sickle cell anemia.

 In terms of biohacking though, professionals and amateurs use CRISPR to edit their own biology so they can optimize certain body features, like getting bigger muscles without having to go to the gym.
 (Whether this works or not remains to be seen.)